qc-cs211/lab17-ct5492/README.md

 # Lab 17 for Dr. Waxman's CS211

 ## Name:
+  Chi Tse (Ricky)

 ### How much time did it take you to complete this exercise?
+  15 minutes

 ### What challenges (if any) did you work through to finish this assignment?
+  None

 ### Did you use any external resources?
 (Cite them below)
+  I got this code from a buddy of mine.